 - Doing volunteer and social impact work.

 My first job earned me a poverty-level wage, but I was helping raise awareness about hunger and build emergency food stores for people around our state.
 Months after starting the job, I set my sights on joining the Peace Corps.
-I had heard that the application process took a very long time, so I was shocked when just 4 months after my initial enquiry, I was invited to be a Non-governmental Organization (NGO) Development Consultant in the former Soviet Republic of Moldova.
+I had heard that the application process took a very long time, so I was shocked when just four months after my initial enquiry, I was invited to be a Non-governmental Organization (NGO) Development Consultant in the former Soviet Republic of Moldova.

 I’d never even heard of Moldova, but soon, I was helping people start not-for-profit entities and learn how to write grant proposals.
 This, I believe, was the start of my love for creating new organizations, for building systems, and for teaching about the start-up process.

-These skills came in handy for me over the next 10 years in the various jobs I held, where I often took on the intrapreneuring role of start-up go-to-person, and as an on-and-off-again consultant.
+These skills came in handy for me over the next 10 years in the various jobs I held, where I often took on the role of start-up go-to-person, and as an on-and-off-again consultant.
 And then one day, the dam broke and I quit my job.
 I wanted to use these skills to make my own ideas happen and to find a way to combine my interests in environmental, health, and social justice issues with my start-up tendencies.

 My first business was a green one – selling fair trade and eco-friendly baby gifts and clothing.
 The next was a technology business that was inspired by the frustrations I encountered with children’s clothing.
 Both ultimately closed, but in the process of running them, I learned that I loved to solve problems, make a difference, be involved in the excitement of starting something new, and use business – something I had previously wanted nothing to do with – as a tool for doing it.

-Today, I have my fingers in many pies as a food-loving, world-traveling, do-gooder with a love of start-up activity and making lemonade.
+Today, I have my fingers in many pies as a food-loving, world-travelling, do-gooder with a love of start-up activity and making lemonade.
 I have returned to my social impact roots, helping nonprofit organizations/NGOs and social entrepreneurs that want to change the world create revenue-generating enterprises that allow them to do just that.
 There’s no better thing for me than being able to work with organizations and causes I support, while using my skills and interests to help them create sustainable impact.

 In addition to my social impact coaching and consulting, I blog about food and help others transition to a healthy, gluten-free and dairy-free diet through classes and group support.
 And, I’ve come full circle with the Africa experience, helping my husband, a South African, market tours to his home country.